 Long-Term Relationships with High Quality Customers.
 We have a long history of operating in the Hidrovia region of South America.
-CNSA was founded by one of our predecessor companies in 1955.
-Horamar was formed in 1992, and was combined with CNSA in January 2008 to form Navios Logistics.
 We have long-standing relationships with a diverse group of large customers, primarily comprised of major international agriculture and oil companies and their affiliates such as ADM, Cargill, Louis Dreyfus, Petrobras, Petropar, YPF, Shell and Vale.
 These long term customer relationships arise from our reputation for reliability and high-quality service.
-In our dry port facility in Uruguay, we have been serving three of our key global customers, ADM, Cargill and Louis Dreyfus, for more than 14 years on average.
-In our liquid port facility, liquid barge transportation and cabotage business, we have long term relationships with our global petroleum customers for more than 10 years on average.
+In our dry port facility in Uruguay, we have been serving three of our key customers, ADM, Cargill and Louis Dreyfus, for more than 15 years on average.
+In our liquid port facility, liquid barge transportation and cabotage business, we have long term relationships with our global petroleum customers for more than 11 years on average.
 In our barge business, we started our relationship with Vale in 2008 for iron ore transportation and have signed new contracts since then.